TeamMETISSE/METISSE/docs/source/structure.md

 1. Include the renamed SSE files (e.g., SSE_hrdiag.f).

-1. Compile and link new remnant subroutines (assign_remnant.f, hrdiag_remnant.f).
+1. Add new remnant subroutines (assign_remnant.f, hrdiag_remnant.f).

 1. Ensure linking order reflects module dependencies (e.g., track_support before METISSE_hrdiag).

 ## Modify additional subroutines as needed

-Calls to allocate and dellocate the track structure.
-Depending on the code, additional subroutines related to stellar and binary evolution (e.g., evolv*.f and comenv.f) may require minor modifications to work with METISSE.
+Depending on the code, additional subroutines related to stellar and binary evolution (e.g., evolv2.f and comenv.f) may require minor modifications to work with METISSE.

 <!-- | comenv_lambda.f90   | Get the appropriate ZAMS radius and calculate common envelope lambda (only for binaries).       -->

-In case of doubts, you can refer to how METISSE has been added to COSMIC and BSE.
+In case of any doubts, you can refer to how METISSE has been added to COSMIC and BSE.
-For details, please get in touch through GitHub [discussions](https://github.com/TeamMETISSE/METISSE/discussions).
+For help, please get in touch through GitHub [discussions](https://github.com/TeamMETISSE/METISSE/discussions).

 <!-- # module details